What Is Microcopy? (And Why It Matters)

 and

-“Cheers to that, friend!
-See you in your inbox on Sundays…”
+“Cheers to that, friend.
+I’ll pop into your inbox on Sundays ☕️”

 Writing Microcopy That Sounds Like You

-You don’t need to overhaul your entire website.
+You don’t need to overhaul your whole site.

 The Big Impact of Small Words